DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2023-01-16-core-website-v8.md

 - practical tools (for example, direct tools) and advice to aid different responsibilities

 These needs were also identified in discovery.
 We ran design workshops and designed potential solutions during alpha.
 These are out of scope for private beta but form part of our recommendations for future development of the service.

-## Next steps
-We'll test these changes in round 6 of user research.